fsek/docs/source/getting_started/getting_started.rst

 If you've installed all the requirements and are new to HTML, CSS and Javascript programming I would recommend going through the information below.
 Otherwise, visit Standard workflow.

 .. toctree::
+  :maxdepth: 2
   :caption: Learning resoruces:

   learning_git
   learning_web_prog
+  text_editor